 If you leave the scheme before retirement (for example, you change job), your final salary will be your pay at the time you left.
-But the pension you have built up will be increased, usually by at least 2.5% a year, up to the time it starts to be paid.
+But the pension you have built up will be increased, usually by inflation up to a cap of at least 2.5% a year, up to the time it starts to be paid.

 You are most likely to be in a final salary scheme if, for some time, you have worked in the public sector, such as for the National Health Service, a school or local government and you are within 10 years of retiring.

 A career average scheme works in the same way as a final salary scheme, except that the pay used to work out your pension is different.
 In a career-average scheme, it will be an average of your pay during the whole time you belonged to the scheme.
 Pay from earlier years is usually adjusted in line with inflation.

 Most public sector final salary pension schemes are being replaced with career average schemes except for employees within 10 years of retiring.
 For more information, see our article on the public sector pension reforms.